Why salons & med spas lose reviews they earned

 Can we ask only after certain services?

-The simplest setup asks every paying client, which is also what grows the page fastest.
-If you want tighter control, keep automation off and use the staff quick-send link at checkout for the clients you choose.
+The simplest setup applies the same sending rules to every checkout.
+If you want case-by-case control, keep automation off and use the staff quick-send link at checkout for the clients you choose.

 Do unhappy clients get filtered out?